magins/Radia/README.md

 MacOS
 -----

+1. If you do not have the XCode developer tools installed, run `xcode-select --install` to get the command line tools needed to compile the project.
 1. Activate the python environment you wish to compile to.
 This can be either the system python or some python version installed in a virtual environment.